mfouda/epsilon/docs/notebooks/ercot.rst

 ERCOT market data
 -----------------

-We begin by loading historical data for day-ahead and real-time markets which is published on the ERCOT website at http://ercot.com/mktinfo/prices/index.html.
-Although there are 1000s of LMPs in the ERCOT network, for settlement purposes ERCOT aggregates the LMPs in 4 zones: North, South, West and Houston, a map is shown below.
+Historical data for day-ahead and real-time markets is published on the ERCOT website at http://ercot.com/mktinfo/prices/index.html.
+The map shown below below divides the ERCOT area into the 4 zones that were historically used for settlement.

 .. figure:: ercot_texas.png
    :alt: ERCOT zones

    ERCOT zones

-The data is distributed as a set of Excel spreadsheets which we have transformed to CSV and joined to get a complete time series of the day-ahead and real-time price of electricity for 2015.
+In 2010, ERCOT switched to a nodal market, settling transactions at individual nodes for each generation resource (roughly, <1000 nodes), explicitly accounting for transmission constraints with a process based on LMPs.
+In this example we use data that has been aggregated to a single zone as that is readily available from the ERCOT site.

 .. code:: python